Unidata/science-gateway/vms/idd-archiver/readme.md

 ## Create an IDD Archiver VM on Jetstream

 Create an `m1.medium` VM with the [Jetstream OpenStack API](../../openstack/readme.md).
 [Create and attach](../../openstack/readme.md) a 5TB `/data` volume to that VM.
-Work with Unidata system administrator staff to have this VM's IP address resolve to `idd-archiver-jetstream.unidata.ucar.edu`.
+Work with Unidata system administrator staff to have this VM's IP address resolve to `idd-archiver.scigw.unidata.ucar.edu`.

 <a id="h-00BE67D7"></a>